 - Bright Green – I am a fan of the apple kind of bright green.
 So I wanted the background on this painting to have the bright green color – almost like the color a bright green apple.

 - Hot Pink – I like to call my pink a “hot pink.”
 I really love the bright pink as I feel like ti works well with the colors of the hippo.

-- Pink Sunglasses – A respectable hippo who was going to get in that water or go to the beach would need to have a nice pair of fashionable sunglasses.
+- Pink Sunglasses – A respectable hippo who would get in that water or go to the beach would need a nice pair of fashionable sunglasses.

 - Running Off Canvas – I have the hippo slightly runnig of the side of the canvas or very close to the canvas edge I wanted to give the feel or effect that she was so large she came off the canvas a bit or in other words she was just able squeeze on to that canvas apace.

-You can purchase the print of Do I Look Fat? from Fine Art America.
+You can purchase the Do I Look Fat print from Fine Art America.
 Fine art America will allow you to purchase this as a printed frame with a matt and frame or canvas print.
 They offer a nice range of frame types, matt colors, and print sizes.

-We would love to hear from you and to hear what you think about this oil painting.
+We would love to hear from you and your thoughts about this oil painting.
 If you have any questions or comments about the Do I Look Fat? painting or want to have a conversation, don’t hesitate to contact me, the artist, Anita Louise Hummel, by clicking here.
 We would love to have you join our community and sign up for our newsletter by clicking here.